-When the hospital submits a claim, it must have on file a signed and dated acknowledgement from the attending physician that the physician received the notice.
+When submitting a claim, the hospital must have on file a signed and dated acknowledgement from the attending physician that the physician received the notice.
 Existing acknowledgements from physicians already on staff remain in effect as long as the physician has admitting privileges at the hospital.
-Your state’s Beneficiary and Family Centered Care-QIO (BFCC-QIO) monitors this process annually.
+Your state’s Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) monitors this process annually.

-You can identify your state’s BFCC-QIO using our interactive map or by referencing the BFCC-QIO listing below.
+You can identify your state’s BFCC-QIO by referencing listing below.

 BFCC-QIO Contact Information by Region or State

 Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, Vermont

 New Jersey, New York, Puerto Rico, Virgin Islands

 Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee

 Colorado, Montana, North Dakota, South Dakota, Utah, Wyoming